kalinr/kalins-pdf-creation-station/readme.txt

 *Cleaned up backend handling of AJAX calls.
 There should be no noticeable difference to end users.
 *Divided contextual help menus on settings and tool pages into two tabs.
 *Upgraded the TCPDF library from 6.0.061 to 6.0.099.
-*Converting YouTube and Vimeo videos to links should be more reliable now
+*YouTube, Vimeo and Ted video link conversion now works with the standard WordPress embed.
+*YouTube, Vimeo and Ted video link conversion should now work with single quotes and urls without the 'www'.

 == Upgrade Notice ==